Site navigation

 The other restrictions for learners and P1 licence holders under the age of 25 remain.

-In recognition of the role mobile phones play in our lives, the rules will make it clear that a driver can hold their phone when the vehicle is stationary to pay for goods and services, enter an area like a car park, or present a digital driver licence to police.
+In recognition of the role mobile phones play in our lives, the rules make it clear that a driver can hold their phone when the vehicle is stationary to pay for goods and services, enter an area like a car park, or present a digital driver licence to police.

 Open and P2 licence holders can continue to use a phone hands-free, for instance in a cradle attached to the vehicle.
 This can include to accept calls, use navigation apps etc.